 The site where he wrote some of his most famous works, it has been fully restored and designated a National Historic Landmark.
 It now operates as a museum to his work and still features a population of polydactyl cats like those he owned, with many believing they’re descended from his actual pets.

-The other well-known attraction in Bahama Village is the Southernmost Point Of The Continental U.S. While the southernmost point is actually in the neighbouring district, this is where you will find the monument, which is a popular photo opportunity for tourists in the area.
+The other well-known attraction in Bahama Village is the Southernmost Point Of The Continental U.S. While the southernmost point is actually in the neighboring district, this is where you will find the monument, which is a popular photo opportunity for tourists in the area.

 The Casa Marina subdistrict is located on the southern side of the island, immediately to the southwest of Bahama Village.
-It is named after the luxury resort in the neighbourhood that was founded by Henry Flagler in the late 19th century.
+It is named after the luxury resort in the neighborhood that was founded by Henry Flagler in the late 19th century.

 The area is known for its private beach and outdoor swimming pools.
 Often considered somewhat of a playground for the rich and famous, it is a fabulous choice for those who want a beach vacation with a stylish atmosphere and aren’t worried about spending big to pay for it.